 The left sensor generally determines a MIDI data value to send to the MIDI OUT.
-The data it sends is determined by the FUNCTION currently selected.
+How that data is used is determined by which FUNCTION is currently selected.
 See "MIDI Function Select" on page 16.

 When using Pitch Bend, removing your hand snaps the pitch back to No Bend, just like when you release the Pitch Bend wheel on a conventional controller.
 When using the other functions, however, removing your hand will fix the controller at the current value, like a slider.
 You set maximum and minimum values with the DATA NEAR and DATA FAR knobs.
-See each FUNCTION section below for details.
+See each FUNCTION section below.